agarwalsomya/Manual-Automation-Selenium-Projects/README.md

 I would like to take you through the differences in PDFs as part of the test deliverables.

-1. Defect Lists
+1. Defect Lists,
-2. Test Case Design Document
+2. Test Case Design Document,
-3. Test Report after Execution
+3. Test Report after Execution,
-4. Cross Browser Test Report on all the Windows Browser.Testing Projects
+4. Cross Browser Test Report on all the Windows Browser.

 Web Automation Testing Projects